Notice: Your browser is not supported or outdated so some features of the site might not be available.

 1.61 lbs

-The Sennheiser HD 280 Pro are moderately comfortable.
+These over-ears are fairly comfortable.
 They have large, well-padded ear cups that easily fit around most ears.
 However, the detachable padding on the headband is relatively thin.
-The headband is also quite tight on the head.
-The pads do help to somewhat mitigate the clamping force, but they will be uncomfortable for some listeners, especially during long listening sessions.
+The headband is also quite tight on the head, which can create pressure on the top of the head over time.
+The pads help somewhat mitigate the tight fit but can become uncomfortable, especially during long listening sessions.

 Controls